7enderhead/antiweb/documentation/source/write.rst

    :param working_dir: Current working directory.
    :param input_file: Contains the absolute path of the currently processed file.
    :param options: Commandline options.
-   :return: a tuple of type <boolean, string>: the first value indicates if the documentation file could be generated and
+   :param print_message: Indicates whether a log message should be printed for the processed input file.
-            the second paramater contains the absolute path of the output file
+   :return: the absolute path of the generated output file or None if an error occurred

 Before the input file is processed the name of the output file has to be computed.
 How the output file name is created depends on the different commandline options.